John-Brandon/pt_reyes_elk/README.md

 an issue or submit a pull request).

 Lastly, I am not an elk biologist.
-Any questions on the underlying survey methodology or the ecology of these elk should be pointed to the appropriate contact(s) at the National Park Service.
+Any questions on the underlying survey methodology or other details underlying these estimates should be pointed to the appropriate contact(s) at the National Park Service.
 At the time of writing, the contact listed for elk surveys on the National Park Service website is: <Dave_Press@nps.gov>

 About me: I was raised in California, and have a PhD in fisheries stock assessment and wildlife population dynamics modeling from the University